geist-fahrer/geist-fahrer.github.io/README.md

-- 👋 Hi, I’m a Java Backend Developer
+- 👋 Hi, I’m a Java Backend Developer.
-- 👀 I’m interested in Web Application Development
+- 👀 I’m interested in Web Application and microcservices development.
-- 🌱 I’m currently learning Spring Boot 2 and AWS
+- 🌱 I’m currently working on Spring Boot 3 and AWS.
-- 💞️ I’m looking to collaborate on Java, Spring Boot and Microservices related project
+- 💞️ I’m looking to collaborate on Java, Spring Boot and Microservices related project.
-- 📫 How to reach me ...

 <!---
 geistFahrer/geistFahrer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.